 Institutional investors don’t always pay attention to smaller companies, but they don’t completely ignore them either.
 Green Street's analysis shows that the top 30 active U.S. REIT investors have made sizable bets on small and mid-sized REITs.

 The time is particularly ripe for unique, well-positioned companies to attract capital, as many institutional investors are seeking opportunities outside their traditional comfort zones.
 These investors are starting to look more at smaller REITs, smaller operating companies, secondary markets, and companies in real estate sectors poised to benefit from technological advancement.
 Some smaller players have taken proactive steps to attract large investors, giving them access to ample capital to thrive, but the majority still have work to do.

-- Deeper data and insight in Webinar: U.S. REIT Best Practices
+- Deeper data and insight in this webinar: U.S. REIT Best Practices

-- More from Phil Owens - Video: Opportunity in Retail Real Estate
+- More from Phil Owens in this video: Opportunity in Retail Real Estate

 - Case Studies for companies looking to increase shareholder value

 - Blog - NAV: An Informational Advantage in Real Estate Markets

 Our thought leadership helps thousands of clients make better investment decisions every day.
 Inquire here to learn more about our research.